Current Retail: $109.95-$264.95

 The A-frame carry pinches the top of the pack, making access to the top pocket and the main compartment a little difficult, but I have found I can get in well enough to pull out or stash a jacket or gloves or the top pocket contents.

 The Kaniq also comes with an accessory strap for anchoring skis at the bottom of the pack for a diagonal carry, using the back compression strap for an upper anchor.
-The lower strap is only about 6mm /1/4 in wide and seems tough enough when new, but I wonder how well it will hold up in the long term.
+The lower strap is only about 6mm /1/4 in wide and seems tough enough when new, but I wonder how well it will hold up in the long run.
 When attached to the bottom of the daisy chain, it results in very low carry, not bad for going uphill through trees, but not so great for going down, when the ski tails can dig into the slope.
-This might be remedied by tying it into the daisy chain higher, something I will try when the time comes.
+This might be remedied by tying it into the daisy chain higher.

 The back strap could also be used as an upper anchor for a snowboard but I don't see any provision for a snowboard or snowshoe carry at the bottom of the pack, although one could be improvised using the daisy chain.
 ME might do well to provide a second strap like the one on the top of the pack to keep snowboarders and snowshoers happy.